 The Mindful Birding project identifies four areas where birders should be attentive as they observe the natural world (click on the messages for more information):

 - Mindful of Wildlife.
 How aware are you of the “bird” in birding?
 We should always be aware of the needs of birds and minimize disturbance to wildlife.

 - Mindful of People & Safety.
 Are your actions causing stress or creating hazards for others?
+Are you respecting private property.
 We should always be attentive to the way our actions impact others, strive to keep ourselves and others safe and make sure that the outdoor experience is harmonious for all.